A REVOLUTIONARY ANALGESIC PRODUCT

-Launch is set for the second half of 2021, pending successful TGA registration.
+Launch is set for the first half of 2024, pending successful TGA registration.

-Important note: Nopayne is currently not-for-sale, nor approved for commercial sale.
+Important note: NOPAYNE™ is currently not-for-sale, nor approved for commercial sale.
 It has not been registered with the Therapeutic Goods Administration.
 It has, however, been used extensively in humanitarian and compounding environments.

 A Spray Instead of a Needle

 Works within 1 – 2 minutes.